Your NetSuite instance ends where the cleanroom certification PDFs begin

 Exactly what you get

 You get an ERP layer whose center of gravity is the part traveler, not the sales order.
 Every lot carries its cleanroom certification, its first-article and source-inspection records, and its financial transactions under one ID, so an Intel or Microchip audit becomes a single query against a clean compliance trail.
 Finance keeps NetSuite or Dynamics for the GL, the shop floor keeps the traceability spine, and the two stay in sync.
 You also get certification-expiry tracking that blocks a shipment when a cert lapses, and an audit-export that rebuilds a full lot genealogy as one document.
-Adjacent systems worth scoping alongside it: a custom CRM (Customer Relationship Management) for your fab accounts, an inventory management system for wafer-handling parts, and a business intelligence dashboard that reads from the same lot data.
+Adjacent systems worth scoping alongside it: a custom CRM (Customer Relationship Management) for your fab accounts, an inventory management system for wafer-handling parts, and a business intelligence (BI) dashboard that reads from the same lot data.

 How to choose a developer in Chandler